DrJieTao/ba545-docs/competition2/Topics.md

 Each group is asked to provide their ranking of the following topics.
 For instance, one group can rank the topics as __Topic 1__, __Topic 3__, __Topic 2__.
 The topic with the highest ranking will be selected as the topic for competition 2.

+Please use [this form](https://goo.gl/forms/XYey4DVjuZBVYeZ83) to rank these topics.

 ## Topics:
 + __Topic 1__: [Default of Credit Card Clients](https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients)